← Back to Articles

 Sensors2-4 training channels + 19-channel QEEG1-4 sensors, fixed positions

-Protocol customizationFully personalized based on QEEGGeneric, one-size-fits-all
+Protocol customizationFully personalized from QEEGGeneric, one-size-fits-all

 AssessmentFull QEEG brain mapping + IVA-2 CPTNo brain mapping